dkfriend07/test-smart-tutorial/source/index.html.md

 **launch.html**

-Launch.html is the first page Cerner SMART server will redirect to when the SMART app is launched from the EHR.
+Launch.html is the first page the Cerner SMART server will redirect to when the SMART app is launched from the EHR.
 Its purpose is to authorize the app with the appropriate FHIR server for the required scopes.

 **index.html**